rtreacy87/Matrix_Computations/chapter1/row_v_col/README.md

 ## Key Takeaways

+1. **Test first, optimize second** - correctness is non-negotiable; use the test suite before benchmarking
+2. **Separate shared inputs from per-test outputs** - the BenchmarkConfig pattern ensures fair comparisons
-1. **No algorithm is universally best** - performance depends on problem size and hardware
+3. **No algorithm is universally best** - performance depends on problem size and hardware
-2. **Cache capacity matters more than you think** - the crossover point reveals your cache size
+4. **Cache capacity matters more than you think** - the crossover point reveals your cache size
-3. **Theory vs practice** - always benchmark!
+5. **Theory vs practice** - always benchmark!
 Intuition about "row-major" access can be misleading
-4. **Multiple factors interact** - matrix storage, vector access, register usage, and cache all matter
+6. **Multiple factors interact** - matrix storage, vector access, register usage, and cache all matter
-5. **Real libraries use adaptive algorithms** - BLAS implementations choose strategies based on matrix size
+7. **Real libraries use adaptive algorithms** - BLAS implementations choose strategies based on matrix size

 The goal of this framework is to help you develop intuition through experimentation.
 Happy benchmarking!